Full Name: Walnut ELISA Kit

 Walnut ELISA kit can be used for analysing quantitative levels of walnut residues in food (such as chocolate, ice cream and cereals).
 This assay has a minimum analytical sensitivity limit of 0.35 ppm.

-The minimum detection sensitivity level of walnut residues using this walnut ELISA kit was 0.35 ppm.
-The standard assay range for this kit is 2.0 – 60.0 ppm.
+The minimum detection sensitivity level of walnut residues using current walnut ELISA kit was 0.35 ppm.
+The standard range for this assay is 2.0 – 60.0 ppm.